 I first tried the original variety.
 It was creamy, with a pleasant nutty flavor and aroma.
 I could definitely taste the sesame, but its flavor was not overpowering, and the overall experience was mild and satisfying.
 Planning to use this as a coffee creamer.
 I’ll keep you posted 😉

 The chocolate variety was my family’s absolute favorite.
 Just look at all that creaminess in a glass:

 The chocolate variety had everything going for it: a lovely chocolate flavor, a subtle hint of sesame, a thick, rich and yet truly enjoyable texture, a pleasant aftertaste.
 No wonder our daughter couldn’t get enough of it – and we couldn’t either (literally!), because of her:

 I also decided to see how these beverages would fare if used instead of cow’s milk in a recipe.
 For this purpose I used the original variety to make waffles, relying on a recipe I adapted from here.
-I used pretty much the same quantities mentioned in the original recipe (there are minor variations), and Hope & Sesame instead of cow’s milk.
+I used pretty much the same quantities mentioned in the original recipe, and Hope & Sesame instead of cow’s milk.
 For extra decadence I added 2 tbsp each of milk and white chocolate chips, and served the waffles with sauteed strawberries on top.
 After all, it’s Mother’s Day – time for us mothers to treat ourselves 😉

 The waffles turned out great: